einride/grpc-service-config-go/README.md

 Step 2: Run the protoc plugin
 -----------------------------

 Use the required `path` option to tell the generator where to load JSON files from.

-Use the optional `validate` option to validate that every package has a service config JSON, and that the format is valid.
+Use the optional `validate` option to validate that the service config format is valid.
+Use the optional `required` option to require every service to have a service config.

 ```bash
 protoc